 There will be no major changes made to the configuration of the dam.
 The repair work will not change the footprint, size, or configuration of the gate/spillway structure.

 Why the change in the direction to go from a rebuild to a repair?

 This project has had many moving parts and a long history over the direction of it in pursuing a rebuild or repair.
-We worked with design engineers and the Federal Energy Regulatory Commission (FERC) to pursue alternatives that involved detailed on-site inspections, consultation and coordination with the FERC New York Regional Office engineers, and an Independent Engineer.
-In pursing these alternatives, we found that a repair would meet the dam safety criteria, of accommodating the Inflow Design Flood (IDF) while reducing stakeholder and environmental impacts in comparison to the replacement project.
+We worked with design engineers and the Federal Energy Regulatory Commission (FERC) to pursue alternatives that involved detailed on-site inspections, consultation, and coordination with the FERC New York Regional Office engineers, and an Independent Engineer.
+In pursuing these alternatives, we found that a repair would meet the dam safety criteria, of accommodating the Inflow Design Flood (IDF) while reducing stakeholder and environmental impacts in comparison to the replacement project.

 How does the transition from rebuild to a repair impact permitting?

 BWPH refiled and resubmitted the LUPC permit, which reflected the scope of work change from a rebuild to a repair.
 LUPC approved the permit in October 2020.
 The permit will help support the development of a new angler trail to access the tailrace, the construction laydown areas, and components of the crane pad placement.

 How can I learn more about ongoing project plans?

 Periodic updates will be shared regarding the various phases of repairs.

 How will the Middle Dam Reconstruction Project be implemented?